2020 in ONE Championship: ONE Championship: A New Tomorrow

 ONE Championship: A New Tomorrow (also known as ONE Championship 106: Rodtang vs. Haggerty 2) was a combat sport event held by ONE Championship on January 10, 2020, at the IMPACT Arena in Bangkok, Thailand.

 Background

-The event featured a rematch between Rodtang Jitmuangnon and Jonathan Haggerty for the ONE Muay Thai Flyweight Championship as the event headliner.
+The event featured a rematch between Rodtang Jitmuangnon and Jonathan Haggerty for the ONE Flyweight Muay Thai World Championship as the event headliner.
 Haggerty lost their previous fight by a unanimous decision.
 The co-main even featured the ONE Atomweight Kickboxing and Muay Thai champion Stamp Fairtex in an MMA bout against Puja Tomar.